Bazel Community Day – Munich¶

 He went on to talk about how there is no right way to collect coverage, instead it can be done

-• per file
+- per file

-• per class
+- per class

-• per function
+- per function

-• per line
+- per line

-• per character
+- per character

 When looking at code coverage with Bazel, you find that different languages have different coverage stacks, each with it's own format!
 Before having a human look at the output you're probably going to need to post-process it:

-1. With an output generator,
+- With an output generator,

-2. A report generator,
+- A report generator,

-3. By manually generating the HTML for human consumption.
+- By manually generating the HTML for human consumption.

-Bazel Migration Using Fully Ephemeral BUILD Files, Markus Hofbauer, Luminar
+Bazel Migration Using Fully Ephemeral BUILD Files, Markus Hofbauer, Luminar¶

-Markus gave us an account of how Luminar, a lidar system built from chip for autonomous driving, migrated to ephemeral BUILD files that aren't checked in to version control.
+Markus gave us an account of how Luminar, a lidar system built from chip for autonomous driving, migrated to ephemeral BUILD

 They were initially using Conan, a C++ package manager, to instrument CMake and split the monolithic CMake project into packages with interdependencies.
 That resulted in a handcrafted build system for the mono repo, which didn't work for them in the end.

-Then they looked at automatically converting the Conan Buildfile into Bazel BUILD files, but
+Then they looked at automatically converting the Conan Buildfile

-• people introduced changes that broke the build
+- people introduced changes that broke the build

-• they didn't want to maintain two CI systems
+- they didn't want to maintain two CI systems

 So how did they solve this?
-By always auto-generating the Bazel BUILD files, using Gazelle, with the following constraints
+By always auto-generating the Bazel BUILD

-• always mapping 1 header file to 1 target, resulting in small targets
+- always mapping 1 header file to 1 target, resulting in small targets

-• figuring out dependencies by looking at include files with naming conventions
+- figuring out dependencies by looking at include files with naming conventions

-• handling edge cases with manual targets that override Gazelle
+- handling edge cases with manual targets that override Gazelle

-• using NixOS for 3rd party dependencies
+- using NixOS for 3rd party dependencies

-• removing local BUILD files
+- removing local

 All of which led them to a happy state with low Bazel maintenance so they could focus on developing new features.

-Fast Incremental Bazel Builds with ‘Persistent Pods’, Shishir Kumar, ThoughtSpot
+Fast Incremental Bazel Builds with ‘Persistent Pods’, Shishir Kumar, ThoughtSpot¶

 Shishir's opening line